codemarq/hwJS/README.md

-# hwJS
+# Homework JS
-Homework and practice problems in a javascript course
+Homework and practice problems in a javascript course I am taking, to keep up my coding skills.